 The Cause for Concern – For the majority of student loan borrowers, there shouldn’t be a need to hire a specialist.
 Unlike preparing your taxes, where programs and eligibility can be extremely complicated, student loans are something that can be managed by any borrower.
 It may be a bit confusing at first and take some time to sort out, but it can be done.

 Hiring a student loan specialist is like paying someone to clean your house.
 Even though it isn’t a pleasant task, it is something that doesn’t require outside help.
 Not only does going the lazy route cost money, but you expose yourself to theft.
 Plus, when you do the job yourself, you will do a better job because it is more important to you.
 It might take you longer, but you won’t cut any corners.

 Further, when you do the job yourself, you learn and get better with the monthly management of things.
 Time with student loan consultants is normally very expensive, and can often require an ongoing monthly fee without any future services being performed.
 Ultimately, paying someone to manage your student loans instead of doing it yourself is a high risk, low reward option.

 Having noted my concerns, I will say that there are people out there who charge a fair price and provide a quality service.
 The problem is that it can be nearly impossible to separate the quality services from the ones that should be avoided.
 If you are seriously considering going this route, take a very close look at the individual or company you have in mind.

-The important thing to always keep in mind is that both exist.
-Double check what you see and hear and don’t let what you wish was true get in the way of your better judgment.
+The vital thing to always keep in mind is that both exist.
+Double-check what you see and hear and don’t let what you wish was true get in the way of your better judgment.